matthew-brett/msc_imaging/assessment_b_2018.md

 The results that you need to replicate are:

-*   Behavioral data analysis for the 1-back tasks, including d-prime scores and reaction times (table 1 of the paper);
+*   (For extra marks) Behavioral data analysis for the 1-back tasks, including d-prime scores and reaction times (table 1 of the paper);
 *   Group analysis whole brain activation map for OBJECTS - SCRAMBLED;
 *   Group analysis whole brain activation map for WORDS - REST;
 *   For each of (OBJECTS \- SCRAMBLED activation in lateral OTC) and (WORDS